chenxingqiang/secret-learn/doc/developers/performance.rst

-2. If there exists a well maintained BSD or MIT **C/C++** implementation of the same algorithm that is not too big, you can write a **Cython wrapper** for it and include a copy of the source code of the library in the jax-sklearn source tree: this strategy is used for the classes :class:`svm.LinearSVC`, :class:`svm.SVC` and :class:`linear_model.LogisticRegression` (wrappers for liblinear and libsvm).
+2. If there exists a well maintained BSD or MIT **C/C++** implementation of the same algorithm that is not too big, you can write a **Cython wrapper** for it and include a copy of the source code of the library in the secret-learn source tree: this strategy is used for the classes :class:`svm.LinearSVC`, :class:`svm.SVC` and :class:`linear_model.LogisticRegression` (wrappers for liblinear and libsvm).